Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 • Save

-You know that moment when your golden gives you the “I deserve a treat” look — ears back, big eyes, full commitment?
-Yeah, mine does that too, and honestly, I can never say no.
+You know that moment when your doggie gives you the “I deserve a treat” look, ears back, big eyes, full of commitment?
+Mine does that too and I can never say no.

 These little turmeric pumpkin biscuits are what I make when I want to say yes and actually feel good about it.